Music - Post Primary Teaching

 Careers or Further Progression

-The Professional Master of Education (Music), formerly Professional Diploma in Education (Music), is a post-graduate qualification now offered at masters degree level, which enables the holder of a primary Degree in Music to be registered by the Teaching Council of the Department of Education and Skills.
+The Professional Master of Education (Music), formerly Professional Diploma in Education (Music), is a post-graduate qualification now offered at master's degree level, which enables the holder of a relevant primary Degree in Music to be registered by the Teaching Council.
 The majority of music education graduates from the University of Limerick opt to teach music in Irish secondary schools.
 UL music education graduates have had their qualifications recognised internationally for teaching purposes in many countries including UK, New Zealand, Australia and USA.

 Department: Education and Professional Studies/Irish World Academy of Music and Dance,